On this page:

 The Doctor of Philosophy (PhD) degree is not only an exploration of the knowledge in a given discipline but also an original contribution to it.
 To the extent that doctoral education has been successful, the student's relationship to learning is significantly changed.
-Having made a discovery, developed an insight, tested a theory, or designed an application, the PhD recipient is no longer a student but a colleague of the faculty.
+Having made a discovery, developed an insight, tested a theory or designed an application, the PhD recipient is no longer a student but a colleague of the faculty.
 It is for this reason that the PhD is the highest degree offered by a university.

 The core mission of PhD programs at research universities is to educate the future faculty of other research universities and institutions of higher education.
-Graduates of Washington University participate in research and teaching; they also make valuable contributions to society by applying the analytical and creative skills required for scholarship to careers in business, government, and nonprofit sectors.
+Graduates of Washington University participate in research and teaching; they also make valuable contributions to society by applying the analytical and creative skills required for scholarship to careers in the business, government and nonprofit sectors.
 The Graduate School therefore works with other university offices to ensure that students have the opportunity to develop these transferable skills.

 Among the critical components the university provides for these purposes are a small and select graduate student body, faculty members dedicated to scholarly work, and the physical facilities needed for research.
-In these regards Washington University compares favorably to the finest graduate institutions in the world.
-But the key ingredients of PhD completion must be provided by the student: a love of learning and a desire to increase the sum of human knowledge.
+In these regards, Washington University compares favorably to the finest graduate institutions in the world.
+However, the key ingredients of PhD completion must be provided by the student: a love of learning and a desire to increase the sum of human knowledge.
 Motivation and perseverance are prerequisites for success in PhD programs.

 The Doctor of Science (DSc) degree is conferred in recognition of the candidate's abilities and attainments in some field of engineering or applied science.
 The DSc is a doctorate in science equivalent to a PhD doctoral degree.
 The departments of Electrical & Systems Engineering and Mechanical Engineering & Materials Science offer both the PhD and DSc doctoral options for graduate students.
 For information about the differences between the PhD and DSc degrees, please refer to the DSc and PhD Comparison (PDF).

-Candidates for doctoral degrees at Washington University must complete all courses required by their department, maintain satisfactory academic progress, pass certain examinations, fulfill residence and teaching requirements (if applicable), write, defend, and submit a dissertation, and file an Intent to Graduate form on WebSTAC.
+Candidates for doctoral degrees at Washington University must complete all courses required by their department; maintain satisfactory academic progress; pass certain examinations; fulfill residence and teaching requirements (if applicable); write, defend and submit a dissertation; and file an Intent to Graduate form on WebSTAC.

 Once admitted to graduate standing, each doctoral student will have an adviser appointed by the chair or director of the designated area of specialization.
 It is the responsibility of the adviser to help the student plan a graduate program.

-Doctor of Philosophy candidates should refer to the Doctoral Dissertation Guide found on the Graduate School website for specific information on preparing their dissertation for submission.
+Doctor of Philosophy candidates should refer to the Doctoral Dissertation Guide found on the Graduate School website for specific information about preparing their dissertation for submission.
 Doctor of Science students should prepare their dissertation according to the DSc & Master's Thesis Format Guidelines found on the Engineering website.